List of countries with Burger King franchises

 This is a list of countries with Burger King franchises.
+As of 31 December 2024, Burger King operated 19,732 restaurants across 125 countries and territories.

 Burger King (BK) itself began as a franchise of its progenitor company, Insta-Burger King.
 It grew in the United States using a combination of corporate locations and franchising, before divesting itself of its corporate holdings in 2013.
 It began its international expansion in 1969 with a location in Canada, followed by Australia in 1971, and Europe in 1975.
 Latin America and South America became part of its market later in that decade, Asia followed in the 1980s, and Northern Africa and the Middle East followed shortly thereafter.
 Sub-Saharan Africa and the former nations of the Iron Curtain came much later, beginning in the late 1990s and continuing into the 2010s.